managination/afrr/readme-ew.md

 npx hardhat run --network ewVolta mainnetDeployment/ewVoltaDeployment.js npx hardhat run --network ewVolta mainnetDeployment/ewMainnetDeployment.js

+OLD DEPLOY SCRIPTS (DO NOT USE THESE):

-There is deploy code in Liquity also here, but don't use (this runs deploy.ts in packages/lib-ethers, which APPARENTLY was only for dev until final Liquity release, it does not build Uni tokens, staking pools, etc, just deploys bare Liquity contracts) yarn deploy --network ewVolta yarn deploy --network ewMainnet
+There are also deploy code in packages/lib-ethers, but don't use that.
+It runs deploy.ts in packages/lib-ethers, which APPARENTLY was only used for dev testing until final Liquity release - it does not build Uni tokens, staking pools, etc, just deploys bare Liquity contracts and doesn't set everything up.
+These old scripts were run as:

+yarn deploy --network ewVolta
+yarn deploy --network ewMainnet

-6. To open in VS Code: from root code afrr.code-workspace (so debug tasks load)
+6. To open in VS Code: from root directory run "code afrr.code-workspace" (so debug tasks load)
 7. TODO: Validate deployed contracts manually (hardhat used etherscan, which we don't have on ewc)
-8. TODO: Write spoof link contract which actually calls tellor
-9. there are a LOT of Liquity code that we aren't using, is old, outdated, etc...I'm not cleaning all that out.
+8. There is a LOT of Liquity code that we aren't using - it is old, outdated, etc...I'm not cleaning all that out.
 Only the instructions given in this readme are accurate for EW deployment.

-NOTES:

-1. To run HardHat, cd packages/lib-ethers then npx hardhat [options]
-2. cd packages/lib-ethers npx hardhat test (it passes, but I'm not sure what it's testing yet...)
+TESTING:

+from root dir:

+yarn test

+CONNECTING TO UI SITE:

 ssh bitnami@ui.afrr.io

+TETHER PLAYGROUND:

 Tellor Playground on Volta: 0x855cCA512c81bfc217EDF8e56ab11211c997fFda Tellor Playground on Mainnet: 0x55553e916DCe04d91Ac9E45c71CEaFFA4317FDFB